We were huge fans of the La Sportiva Futura. Their No-Edge technology allowed us to rediscover footwork and climb with newfound confidence.

 The simple one-strap Velcro closure system makes the Futura easy to get on and off between climbs.

-With a hefty price tag of $185, the Futuras are an investment.
+With a hefty price tag, the Futuras are an investment.
 For folks who have been climbing for a long time and are looking for something new, the Futura could be a good choice, but with the price tag, they could also feel like an expensive experiment.

 With a bit of a hefty price tag, the Futuras are definitely an investment.
 Be ready for a very different kind of shoe when purchasing these wizards.